telerik/ajax-docs/api/server/Telerik.Web.UI/GridColumnValidationSettings.md

 ## Properties

+###  EnableModelErrorMessageValidation `Boolean`

+Gets or sets whether ModelErrorMessage control will be generated next to the column editor.

 ###  EnableRequiredFieldValidation `Boolean`

 Gets or sets whether RequiredFieldValidator control will be generated next to the column editor.

+###  ModelErrorMessage `ModelErrorMessage`

+Gets the ModelErrorMessage control which will be generated next to the column editor.

 ###  RenderValidatorBeforeEditor `Boolean`